cyrillef/forge.commandline-curl/README.md

     # Do authentication
     ./viewerAPI auth

     # Create a bucket.
-Bucket name must be lower case and valid characters <br />
+Bucket name must be lower case and valid characters
     ./viewerAPI bucketCreate my_bucket_name

     # Upload a model